Richard Lovelady

-Richard Tyler Lovelady (born July 7, 1995) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+Richard Tyler "Dicky" Lovelady (born July 7, 1995), an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, Oakland Athletics, Chicago Cubs, Tampa Bay Rays, and Toronto Blue Jays.
+Lovelady was selected by the Royals in the 10th round of the 2016 MLB draft.

 Amateur career

 Lovelady attended First Presbyterian Christian Academy in Hinesville, Georgia and played college baseball at East Georgia State College and Kennesaw State University.
 He was drafted by the Kansas City Royals in the 10th round of the 2016 Major League Baseball draft.